-Distance Education helped develop and continues to provide support for CSUF's first totally online master's degree - Instructional Design and Technology.
+Distance Education helped develop and continues to provide support for CSUFs first totally online master's degree - Instructional Design and Technology.
 Development of online formats for degree credit courses and certificate programs is ongoing.
-For more information, visit the Distance Education.
+For more information, visit the Distance Education website at http://distance-ed.fullerton.edu.